 OCD and SPECIAL EDUCATION:

 Because OCD symptoms can be severe enough to impact learning, some children with this disorder require modifications and accommodations to their school day.
-For children with mild symptoms and no other learning disabilities, a 504 plan can adequately implement accommodations.
-These might include extra time with assignments or some sort of hall pass to a designated person on campus if the child is feeling anxious and needs a time out from their environment.
+For children with mild symptoms and no other learning disabilities, a 504 plan can usually adequately implement accommodations.
+Examples of accommodations might include extra time with assignments or some sort of hall pass to a designated person on campus if the child is feeling anxious and needs a time out from their environment.

 OCD in children often also goes hand in hand with other learning disabilities and disorders.
 These can include ADHD, autism spectrum disorders, and other learning disorders like dyslexia.
 If your child has been diagnosed with a learning disability along with OCD, it is important that the IEP address all of your child’s needs.
 Social and emotional goals should be included in the IEP along with academic goals in order to assist with reducing anxiety and developing appropriate coping strategies.